Compare Deserts

 Sinai and the Biblical Wilderness

-Few desert sacred landscapes are as well known as Sinai.
+Few desert sacred landscapes are as widely known as Sinai.
 The Saint Catherine Area in Egypt is revered in Judaism, Christianity, and Islam.
 UNESCO describes the area as sacred to all three monotheistic religions, centered on the holy mountain long linked in tradition with Moses and the giving of the Tablets of the Law.
 Mount Sinai rises to 2,285 m, and the monastery below it has remained in use since the 6th century.

 The Christian Desert Fathers and the Birth of Monastic Space